wloszynski/lazy-pocketbook-android/README.md

 # INSTALLATION GUIDE
 To use LazyPocketBook you must jailbreak your PocketBook (enable admin access)

-1. Download repository
+1. Download pb_jailbreak.zip and extract it on your Desktop
-* Extract repository files on your desktop
-* Extract pb_jailbreak.zip
 2. Connect PocketBook to PC
 * Open your file explorer
-* Turn on viewing hidden files (on Ubuntu it is Ctrl+h)
+* Turn on viewing hidden files (on Ubuntu it is Ctrl+h, on Windows, Windows Explorer, choose Tools > Folder Options.
+Click the View tab in the Folder Options dialog box.
+In Advanced Settings, select Show Hidden Files and Folders.)
 * Copy Jailbreak.app and Services.app to your PocketBook Applications folder.
 3. Then from your PocketBook menu
 * Launch @Jailbreak.
 If it succeeds, it will install root su.
 It does nothing else.
 Running it again will undo root.